kem406/hbot/index.md

 The left motor turning clockwise and the right motor turning counter-clockwise, for example, causes tension on the bottom of the x-axis and tension above the x-axis being loosened.
 This causes a net effect of downward motion.

 If both motors are turning clockwise, this causes tension on the left side of the end effector to increase, while the tension on the right side relaxes.
 This causes a net effect of the end effector moving to the left.

+A more rigorous mathematical model of the H-Bot's movement can be found [here](https://www.icvr.ethz.ch/ConfiguratorJM/publications/MODELING_A_132687166151936/3314_mod.pdf).

+The crisscrossing of the drive belt is not necessary for the H-bot design, though it greatly stabilizes the wobbliness of the x-axis.

 # Hardware